 The Bottom Line

 No matter which eyelash serum you choose, your lashes will grow only to their previous length when you discontinue use of the product.
 With that said, you can always try different products and experiment which works best for you in a timespan of 1-2 months.

-The truth of the matter is, products with prostaglandins, such as Latisse and Revitalash, seem to be the most likely to increase the growth of your lashes in the shortest amount of time.
+The truth of the matter is, the best eyelash growth serum appears to be a product with prostaglandins.
+This includes products such as Latisse and Revitalash, seem to be the most likely to increase the growth of your lashes in the shortest amount of time.
 However, due to the possible risks involved, many choose other excellent eyelash growth serums, such as peptide-rich Marini Lash.

 The best option is to talk to your physician and/or ophthalmologist about your concerns, and together you can determine if you are a candidate for prostaglandin derivates, or if vitamins or peptides would be a better option for you.

 Have an opinion on eyelash growth serums?
 Provide yours in Comments below!